MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-bot.md

 ---
 title: "Integrate an Azure bot | MicrosoftDocs"
-description: "Perform the steps mentioned in the topic to integrate an Azure bot in Omnichannel for Customer Service." ms.date: 07/08/2021
+description: "Use this topic to understand how to integrate an Azure bot with Omnichannel for Customer Service." ms.date: 09/30/2021
-author: lalexms
+author: mh-jaya
-ms.author: laalexan
+ms.author: v-jmh
 manager: shujoshi
 ---